SSvogoida/Scripts/README.md

 ##

-We write in our injector:
+We write in our executor:

           loadstring(game:HttpGet("url"))()